MiamiOH/Behat-Classes/README.md

 # Behat-Classes
 Base Classes used across our behat projects.

-Shared class used at Miami across out Behat projects.
+Shared class used at Miami across our Behat projects.

 More info to be added here in future.